The Danger of Undiagnosed Colorectal Cancer

 Who Is Most at Risk for Developing Colorectal Cancer?

 Your chances for developing colorectal cancer are about 1 in 23 for men and 1 in 25 for women, although many factors put some individuals more at risk.
 Having a family history of colon or rectal cancer and being a smoker puts you at a higher risk, as well as being obese, physically inactive, diabetic, or eating a diet rich in red or processed meats.
 Age is also a factor, as your chances for developing colorectal cancer increase over the age of 50.
 However, younger adults develop it too.
 Symptoms of colorectal cancer often include blood in the stool, chronic fatigue, and unexplained weight loss.
 You have the right to be informed about proper and timely healthcare tests and screenings.
 Talk to your doctor about scheduling cancer screenings.

 Pegalis Law Group, LLC Encourages Proactive Patients

 Pegalis Law Group educates year-round about the importance of getting screenings for colorectal cancer and other diseases, for earlier diagnosis and treatment.
-Representing clients who have suffered from personal injury or medical negligence, our clients include patients whose cancer was diagnosed late, due to improper testing or failure to test.
 For nearly 50 years, we have devoted ourselves to being patient advocates, providing education to ensure safer medical practices and improved patient care.
 Please visit our website and follow us on YouTube, Twitter, Facebook, and LinkedIn to receive more updates about how you can be proactive about your healthcare.